SBCS-DataScienceHackathon-Spring2022/Participants-Repo/README.md

 For those of you who are just joining now, welcome to SBCS's First Data Science Hackathon!
 Even though you may have missed the regression competition from last week, you still have the chance to participate in the next three competitions!
 Before you do, though, please register using [this](https://forms.gle/uMxTnndmVwWWEPZ2A) form.
 You can also learn more about the hackathon's structure and schedule [here](README-competition-one.md).

+For those of you who participated in competition one but haven't submitted for competition one, don't worry!
+We've extended the deadline for competition one submissions until 12 PM EDT on April 15th (the same time competition two submissions are due).
+You can still use the submission links in the [competition one README](README-competition-one.md) to submit your work for the main and side tasks of competition one. **Just make sure you submit your competition two work to the competition two link, not the competition one link in the previous README!!!**

 ### Schedule

 Now that competition one is over, the schedule for the remainder of the hackathon is as follows:
+1. Regression (7 days long) : Started at 12 PM EDT on April 1st, now ending at 12 PM EDT on April 15th **(submissions still allowed until then)**.
 2. Simple Classification (7 days long) : Starts at approximately 12:05 PM EDT on April 8th and ends at 12 PM EDT on April 15th.
 3. Sentiment Analysis (7 days long) : Starts at approximately 12:05 PM EDT on April 15th and ends at 12 PM EDT on April 22nd.
 4. Image Classification (8 days long) : Starts at approximately 12:05 PM EDT and ends at 12 PM EDT on April 30th.